-10 Cents a Meal for Michigan's Kids and Farms (10 Cents), administered by the Michigan Department of Education, matches what participating schools, districts, and early care and education centers spend on Michigan-grown fruits, vegetables, and dry beans with grants of up to 10 cents per meal.

-This brief is part of 10 Cents a Meal 2020-2021 Evaluation Results: Expanded Eligibility Increased Impacts.
+10 Cents a Meal for Michigan's Kids and Farms, administered by the Michigan Department of Education, matches what participating schools and other non-school sponsors spend on Michigan-grown fruits, vegetables, and dry beans with grants of up to 10 cents per meal.
+This brief is part of the 10 Cents a Meal 2021-2022 evaluation results: Amplifying Impact with More Michigan Farms and Foods.

-Broadline distributor: Also referred to as "full-service distributor," this is a vendor that carries large volumes of a diverse range of products, such as cutlery and vegetables.
+Broadline distributor: Also referred to as "full-service distributor," a vendor that carries large volumes of a diverse range of products such as cutlery and vegetables.
 In Michigan, public K-12 school districts typically source most of their food and other food service products from one primary broadline distributor.

-Child and Adult Care Food Program (CACFP): The federal program that reimburses nutritious meals and snacks at participating childcare centers, day care homes, at-risk afterschool programs, and adult day care centers.
+Child and Adult Care Food Program (CACFP):

+The federal program that reimburses nutritious meals and snacks at participating child care centers, day care homes, at-risk afterschool programs, and adult day care centers.37 local food purchasing option in which customers pay a farm, typically up front, to access a share of their produce throughout the season.
+A variety of foods are typically included in CSA boxes, which can vary by farm and by the season.
+Some ECEs participating in 10 Cents have begun purchasing CSAs for their food programs.

+Community Supported Agriculture (CSA) Box: A

-Contracted food service management company: An external management company that is contracted by a food service program to prepare the meals and/or manage the food service operation, sometimes including personnel.
+Contracted food service management company:

+An external management company that is contracted by a food service program to prepare the meals and/or manage the food service operation, sometimes including personnel.